 Spatial awareness

 Construction job sites are filled with people, equipment, and materials.
-Everyone present – including craft laborers – needs a strong sense of spatial awareness to avoid injuries and property damage, among other risks.
+Everyone present—including craft laborers—needs strong spatial awareness to avoid injuries and property damage, among other risks.

 Physical endurance

 Construction can be back-breaking work.
-To thrive, craft workers need stamina, especially considering they often work in extreme weather conditions.
+Craft workers need stamina to thrive, especially considering they often work in extreme weather conditions.

 Collaboration